Industrial Style

 Dark Powder Coat

-RAL 9005 Jet Black in a matt finish.
-The colour recedes visually, making the frame read as a line rather than a surface — the glass becomes the wall.
+RAL 9005 Jet Black in a matt finish is the industrial default — included in our standard colour range.
+Deep greys (7016, 7021, 7024) recede similarly so the frame reads as a line and the glass becomes the wall.

 "A steel frame door is not an accessory to the industrial aesthetic — it is one of its primary expressions."